nguyen1013/arduino-temperature-tx-rx-7-segment-led/README.md

 Connect a quarter-wavelength wire antenna (insulated hookup wire available in the laboratory can be used as an antenna).
 Calculate the length of the quarter-wavelength wire antenna in centimeters in the spreadsheet program using the formula λ=c/f, where c is the speed of light, f is the frequency, and λ is the wavelength."

+The transmitter sends temperature readings 0-99 °C as follows:
+1. the character `T` is sent
+2. the temperature reading is sent
+3. A large amount of the number `5´ is sent
+4. back to step one

 ### Connections